Feedback Loop

 A Self-Improving System

-The feedback loop creates a network effect: the more agents use ToolPilot, the better it gets for everyone.
+The feedback loop creates a network effect: the more agents use ToolCairn, the better it gets for everyone.
 Each outcome report is a data point that refines the graph’s understanding of tool relationships.
 Over time, this produces a recommendation engine that reflects real-world usage patterns rather than static editorial opinions.

 Combined with temporal edge decay, the feedback loop ensures that the graph stays both accurate (reflecting current reality) and self-correcting (reducing bad recommendations automatically).